We do the following work as part of our normal activities:

 - Graves Park

 - Nether Edge

 Trees and hedges

-Trees and hedges are owned by, and the responsibility of, the person who owns the land.
-We usually own roadside trees, which are maintained through the Streets Ahead programme.
-Hedges are not usually our responsibility, though some in rural areas are maintained through Streets Ahead.
+Trees and hedges are the responsibility of the person who owns the land.
+Whilst most roadside trees are maintained by Streets Ahead hedges are not usually our responsibility, although some in rural areas they are.